mongodb/docs/source/custom-type.rst

-As a consequence of this disparity, users must set the ``bson_type`` attribute on their :py:class`~bson.codec_options.TypeDecoder` classes differently, depending on the python version in use.
+As a consequence of this disparity, users must set the ``bson_type`` attribute on their :py:class:`~bson.codec_options.TypeDecoder` classes differently, depending on the python version in use.